aaronke/Practice-Makes-Perfect/Other-Notes/Google-Tech-Interview-Prep-Session-Summary.md

 ## Sample Question
-Imagine you have word A and word B, please find the shortest steps to convert A to B and then return the path of those steps.
+1. Imagine you have word A and word B, please find the shortest steps to convert A to B and then return the path of those steps.

+2. You are given a magazine and a ransom note.
+Write an algorithm to determine if the magazine contains sufficient characters to cut out and construct the ransom note.